rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Opening Up a New Line

 The `o` command creates a new, empty line below the cursor and starts insert mode.
-Then you can insert the text for the new line.
-For example, the cursor is at the beginning of the 1st line:
+Then you can insert text for the new line.
+For example, the cursor is at the beginning of the first line:

 ```text
 A very intelligent turtle